 Wait, what?
 Yes, you read right.

 Ultimately, regardless of what method is used to handle your overtime pay, you want to make sure that you’re paid fairly.
-Whenever travel nurses take on extra shifts, travel nurse agencies get to charge their nurses’ respective healthcare facilities for those hours, so it’s only fair that they have a way to pass on some of those profits.
+Whenever travel nurses take on extra shifts, agencies get to charge their nurses’ respective healthcare facilities for those hours, so it’s only fair that they have a way to pass on some of those profits.

-Service: Guaranteeing You Have a Seamless Application Experience
+How to Have a Seamless Application Experience

-Don’t fall into the trap of simply assuming that the highest paying travel nurse agencies are the best travel nurse agencies to work for.
+Don’t fall into the trap of simply assuming that the highest paying travel nurse agencies are the best agencies to work for.
 Money can’t buy happiness, especially if you’re trying to maintain that happiness during the onboarding process.

 Here’s how to make sure that you’re getting all three.